lambMJC/WEB3500/README.md

 # WEB3500
 explaining github

-github is used as a code hosting website that allows people to view and help with your code.
-It also allows you to let certain people connect to your code, download it, make changes, and send it back to the repository with "commits".
+github is used as a file hosting website that allows people to view and help with your code.
+It also allows you to let people connect to your code, download it, make changes, and send it back to the repository with "commits" to track the changes in the files.

+GIt is just a software for tracking changes in any set of files. small to large.

 Github is a great way to connect developers together and code together on a single piece of code.